Syed Ali Imam

-Sir Syed Ali Imam, CSI, KCSI (11 February 1869 – 31 October 1932), also known as Sir Saiyid Ali Imam, was an Indian Barrister and freedom fighter who was the first Indian to represent India at the round table of 1929.
-He served as Prime Minister of Hyderabad State.
+Sir Syed Ali Imam, KCSI (11 February 1869 – 31 October 1932), also known as Sir Saiyid Ali Imam, was an Indian barrister and freedom fighter who was the first Indian to represent India at the round table of 1929.

+He served as Prime Minister of Hyderabad State from 1919 to 1922.
 He was one of the founders of Modern Bihar.

 Biography

-Syed Ali Imam was born on February 11, 1869, in Neora village, Bihar.
-The son of Nawab Syed Imdad Imam and the brother of Syed Hasan Imam.
+Syed Ali Imam was born on 11 February 1869, in Karai Parsari village, near Fatuha, Bihar.
+He was the son of Nawab Syed Imdad Imam Bin Syed Wahiduddin Khan Bahadur and the brother of Syed Hasan Imam.
 In 1887, he went to London to study law and was called to the English bar by the Middle Temple.
 He returned to India in 1890.
 He was a member of the Bihar District Board.
 In 1909, he was appointed to the Bengal Legislative Council.

 In 1917, Imam was appointed a Justice of the Patna High Court.
 Later, he worked as the Chief Minister of the Hyderabad State.
 After that, he resumed private practice in 1920 and joined the Indian independence movement.
 Imam served as President of Muslim League.
 He was knighted in 1908.
-He was a Law member of the Imperial Legislative Council.
-He was responsible for convincing the board to move the capital city of Kolkata to Delhi.
+He became the second Indian to hold the post of law member of the government of India, assuming the position after Satyendra P. Sinha resigned in November 1910.
+He was responsible for convincing the board to move the capital city of Kolkata to Delhi. he was married to Anees Fatima.